Markets Right Now: Banks lead early gains on Wall Street

 The Nasdaq edged up 7 points, or 0.1 percent, to 7,698.

-Bond prices fell, sending yields higher.
-The yield on the benchmark 10-year Treasury note fell to 2.39 percent.
+Bond prices fell.
+The yield on the benchmark 10-year Treasury note rose to 2.39 percent.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.